dev-ai-lab/generative-ai-practice/README.md

 #### Q-learning intuition (Acting)
 - Q values calculated, using comparing and calculating the loss, propagating the error and it would remain fixed
 - Learning --> acting (next step)
-- Neural networks: We feed in the reinforcement learning problem into the neural network through a vector describing the state we are in then happens the learning ()
+- Neural networks: We feed the states into the neural network through `input layer` We feed in the reinforcement learning problem into the neural network through a vector describing the state we are in then happens the learning ()
 ![learning-equation.png](media/learning-equation.png)